Sarah Jo Pender: The murders

 According to neighbour, Jana Frederick, tensions had been growing for three weeks between the couples, as Hull and Cataldi had frequent arguments.
 At some point prior to the murders, Hull, who could not legally purchase firearms due to his criminal record, sought to purchase a weapon from the son of Frederick's boyfriend.
-He was unsuccessful in this attempt but later persuaded Pender to purchase a weapon for him.
-On the morning of October 24, 2000, Hull drove Pender to a local Walmart to purchase a 12-gauge shotgun, a soda, and condoms.
+He was unsuccessful in this attempt but on the morning of October 24, 2000, Hull drove Pender to a local Walmart to purchase a 12-gauge shotgun, ammunition, a soda, and condoms.
 The clerk who handled the sale of the weapon later reported seeing Hull select the ammunition and bring it to the counter, where Pender then paid for it.
 The couple then went for an outing with Pender's parents and returned home around 11 p.m.
 Shortly after returning, Pender left the building to take a walk.

 Hull reported that while Pender was away, an argument broke out between Hull and Cataldi regarding money that Hull's sister, Tabitha, owed to Cataldi.
 Hull said that Cataldi, who knew about the recently purchased shotgun, went into Hull's room to attempt to retrieve the weapon.
 Hull later told detectives that Cataldi "said he was going to kill my f---ing family".
 Hull said he attempted to prevent Cataldi's actions, which resulted in a physical struggle between the two men that ended with Hull shooting Cataldi in the chest and also shooting Nordman in the head as well as the chest.